Shigajiku: Paintings

 Reading in a Bamboo Grove.
 Attributed to Shūbun.
 Tokyo National Museum.

 An untitled album leaf by Xia Gui, from the collection of Tokyo National Museum.

 The painting of landscape shigajiku encompasses different themes, but almost always includes an idealized landscape representing some imaginary corner of nature.
-This affords a perfect setting for the intellectual pleasures of the monks’ retired and secluded lives.
-Ancient crooked pine trees clinging tenaciously to a sheer cliff, hills in the distance, vast expanse of water and sky, this secluded corner of nature would have been beloved by Zen monks and their followers and are some of the most common tropes of shigajiku.
+This made it a preferred artform for monks.
+Ancient crooked pine trees clinging tenaciously to a sheer cliff, hills in the distance, vast expanse of water and sky, this secluded corner of nature were some of the most common tropes of shigajiku.

 Historically there were two ways to create the painting of the shigajiku: the “old style” and the “new style.”
 The “old style” is believed to have derived from the painting traditions of the Northern Sung painters, specifically Guo Xi (1020-1090), where the aesthetic concentrated around balanced and centered compositions.
 The “new style” is believed to be largely derived from the Southern Sung, specifically Xia Gui (1195–1224), with the central focus of the composition moved into a corner of the scroll to create a dynamic and asymmetrical image.
-It is important to note that both of these painting styles originated in China and became the way in which Japanese Zen monks desired to paint their shigajiku.
+Both of these painting styles originated in China and became the way in which Japanese Zen monks desired to paint their shigajiku.

 Reading in a Bamboo Grove encompasses the most common tropes of the shigajiku, the imposing mountains, with sheer cliffs, trees precariously perched near edges, and hints of a vast open horizon.
 This scholar's study shigajiku is done in the “new style,” and when compared with a composition by Xia Gui, the characteristics of the “new style” become clearer.
 The positioning of the mountain scene in the corner and the poetic inscriptions above and opposite the image dramatically accentuates the asymmetrical nature of the scroll.